Content Creation with Spillovers: An Incentive Design Approach: Introduction

 \subsection{Our Contribution}

-This paper provides the first game-theoretic foundation for incentive design in GenAI-assisted content creation with positive spillovers.
+This paper provides the first game-theoretic foundation for incentive design in AI-assisted content creation with positive spillovers.
 Our contribution is threefold:

-\paragraph{1) Modeling Content Creation with Spillovers} We introduce the \emph{Content Creation with Spillovers} (CCS) game, a framework capturing the strategic interaction between a platform and $N$ content creators.
-Each creator $i$ selects an effort intensity $x_i \in [0,1]$, incurring a convex cost $c_i(x_i)$.
-The platform \emph{cannot observe} the effort profile $\mathbf{x}=(x_1,\dots,x_N)$; instead, the platform observes the resulting quality profile $\mathbf{Q}(\mathbf{x}) = (Q_1(\mathbf{x}), \ldots, Q_N (\mathbf{x})) \in [0,1]^N$ and has to allocate attention accordingly.
-The key feature of our model is that creator $i$'s quality $Q_i(\mathbf{x})$ depends on the efforts of \emph{all} creators---a phenomenon we call \emph{positive spillovers}---reflecting scenarios where creators benefit from shared GenAI infrastructure trained on collective content with access to online content.
+\paragraph{1) Modeling Content Creation with Spillovers} We introduce the \emph{Content Creation with Spillovers} (CCS) game between a platform and $N$ creators.
+Each creator chooses an effort level, $x_i$, at some cost, $c_i$.
+The resulting content qualities, $(Q_i(\mathbf{x}))_{i \in [N]},$ are jointly determined by \emph{all} creators' efforts--a phenomenon we call \emph{positive spillovers}.

 We construct our model by analyzing quality formation in the wild, specifically through \emph{LLM scaling laws}~\cite{scalinglaws} and \emph{graph-based knowledge flows}~\cite{bramoulle2007public}, to distill a generalized assumption on spillovers.
 Informally, we assume the marginal quality gain from one's own effort is non-decreasing in others' efforts (see Assumption~\ref{increment plus}).
-We observe that in this environment, canonical mechanisms like Winner-Takes-All~\cite{hillman1989politically} and Tullock~\cite{tullock1980} are unstable: there exist game instances with no Pure Nash Equilibrium (PNE hereinafter).
+We also observe that canonical mechanisms like Winner-Takes-All~\cite{hillman1989politically} and Tullock~\cite{tullock1980} are unstable: there exist game instances with no Pure Nash Equilibrium (PNE hereinafter).

+\paragraph{2) The Provisional Allocation Mechanism Family} Motivated by the instability of standard mechanisms, we propose the family of \emph{Provisional Allocation} Mechanisms $(\fPRA)$.
+Every mechanism $\mathcal{M}\in \fPRA$ (a PRA mechanism), is fully characterized by allocation shares $\mathbf{p} = (p_1, \ldots, p_N) \in [0,1]^N$ with $\sum_i p_i \le 1$.
+Under any PRA mechanism, creator $i$'s utility is $U_i(\mathbf{x}) = p_i \cdot Q_i(\mathbf{x}) - c_i(x_i)$, effectively capping creator $i$'s share at $p_i$.
+By separating individual rewards from the relative performance of competitors, we align creators' incentives with those of the ecosystem.
+We show that: \begin{theorem}[Informal; see ~\Cref{thm:stability_selection}] Any PRA mechanism $\mathbf{p}$ guarantees a Pareto-dominant PNE. \end{theorem} Moreover, the PRA form is also necessary: any mechanism satisfying five natural axioms must be a PRA mechanism (as we show in \appnx{Appendix~\ref{pra characterization}}).